K4zuki/pandocker-filters/README.md

 ### options
 ## pandocker-listingtable(-inline)
-includes a text file as codeblock.
+The filter includes a text file as codeblock.
+Default caption is filename itself.

 ### syntax